cct-datascience/AFS_database_code/review-notes.md

 ### Code health/stability/longevity

 - Per the README, there are several files that aren't used in the final iteration of the app.
-These could be deleted to tidy up (but aren't otherwise hurting anything, and could reasonably stay for archival purposes).
+These could be deleted to tidy up (but aren't otherwise hurting anything, and could reasonably stay for archival purposes):
+    - The `analysis_scripts` directory
+    - The `input_examples` directory
+    - `app/process_user_data.Rmd`